 - Grid releases 3,700 volts of power when activated

-- Recommended for home use, and outdoor activities like hiking, camping, fishing or outdoor parties
+- Recommended for home use, and outdoor activities like hiking, camping, fishing, or outdoor parties

 - Can be hung on the wall for convenience and easy storage

-- Uses lead acid non-spillable batteries
+- Uses rechargeable lead-acid non-spillable batteries

 - Measures 2.06 x 9.3 x 11.4

-Bug zappers as we all know are mostly outdoor devices that lure insects and zap them with a low, but effective quantity of electricity, hence it will cut down the insect population in your surroundings.
+As we all know, Bug zappers are mostly outdoor devices that lure insects and zap them with a low but effective quantity of electricity.
+Hence it will cut down the insect population in your surroundings.
 It will also reduce the number of pests that might get into your home.